DanishAslam7/AD-MRI-Dataset-Classification/README.md

 # AD-MRI-Dataset-Classification
-Alzheimer's MRI scan-based classification provides valuable clinical insights and serves as a complementary approach to expression profile-based studies, offering a holistic understanding of disease progression.

-## The aim of this task is to classify if a patient, and if so to what degree, has Alzheimer's disease using an MRI scan of the patient brain.
-In total we are predicting one of four classes those being: ##
+The aim of this task is to classify if a patient, and if so to what degree, has Alzheimer's disease using an MRI scan of the patient brain.
+In total we are predicting one of four classes those being:

 1. Non demented
 2. Very midly demented